jjimenezgarcia/connect_wifi/README.md

 # connect_wifi

-Script to connect Linux to a WiFi network through console.
+Bash script to connect Linux to a WiFi network through console.

 Usage is specified in the console